raspy135/Qun-mk2/README.md

 ### Bank (1 to 8)

 Load or save preset.
 Each bank can store up to 32 preset.
+Bank 7 and 8 is used for factory install preset, but you can edit it.

 Button | Function
 -------- | --------